Can Male Birds Lay Eggs?

 Remove Anything your Bird Considers a “Companion”

-Remove things such as mirrors, stuffed toys, a particular favourite, or even other birds.
+Remove things such as mirrors, stuffed toys, a particular favorite, or even other birds.
 Sometimes birds may need to time out with a mate or perceived companion to prevent chronic egg fat accumulation.
 Limit time with the bird’s human “companion”.
 Avoid bonding behaviors such as hanging out, kissing, and sharing food.

 Discourage All Nesting Practice